csstools/postcss-plugins/CONTRIBUTING.md

 4. `npm run build && npm run test` to build and test the plugin after making changes
 5. open a pull request with the changes

+### Handy commands

+Always check `package.json` in the directory you are working in.
+This file has a `scripts` field with all the available commands.

+These are some of the common commands you will find there :
+- `npm run build` For things like TypeScript, bundling,...
+Most plugins and packages need to be build after a code change.
+- `npm run test` To run the test suite.
+- `npm run test:rewrite-expects` Most of our tests have files with the expected output and others with the actual output.
+To update the expected output you can run this command.
+- `npm run lint` To manually run the linters.
+- `npm run docs` Most of our plugins have generated docs.
+Update the source file under `./docs` and then run this command.

 ## Submitting Pull Requests

 We try our best to create a safe and welcoming environment for contributors.